SocAIty/fastSDK/README.md

 It was never easier to build an SDK for your hosted services, than it is with socaity-client.

 Out of the box works with following services:
-- Socaity services created with [socaity-router](https://github.com/SocAIty/socaity-router)
+- Services created with [FastTaskAPI](https://github.com/SocAIty/socaity-router) which return a job object.
 - OpenAPI 3.0 / RestAPIs
   - [fastAPI](https://github.com/tiangolo/fastapi)
   - [Flask](https://flask.palletsprojects.com/en/2.0.x/)